trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 Snapshots Tab
 -------------

-:numref:`Figure %s: Snapshot Tab <lpreserver1>` shows the "Snapshots" tab on a system that has not yet been configured.
+:numref:`Figure %s: Snapshot Tab <lpreserver1>` shows the :guilabel:`Snapshots` tab on a system not yet configured.
 This system has a "ZFS Pool" named "tank".

 .. _lpreserver1: